 If a frost is predicted, pick all fruit and place indoors for the fruit to ripen more fully.
 You can freeze sweet types and dry hot types.Try to plant in a location that enjoys full sun and remember to water moderately.
-Keep in mind when planting that California wonder is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
-USDA Hardiness Zone 9 to 11 are typically the USDA Hardiness Zones that are appropriate for this plant (although this can vary based on your microclimate).
+Keep in mind when planting that California Wonder is thought of as tender, so remember to wait until your soil is warm and the night time temperature is well above freezing before moving outside.
 Ensure your soil is potting mix, loamy and silty and has a ph of between 5.5 and 7.5 as Sweet pepper is a weakly acidic soil to weakly alkaline soil loving plant.

 Sow in spring and summer.
 Can seed directly in mild climates.